All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Structured programs can be helpful for building healthy habits but typically produce modest weight loss (3-5%).
 Many patients combine these programs with GLP-1 medication for enhanced results.
 The behavioral skills learned in these programs complement the appetite suppression provided by GLP-1 therapy.

-Are there any weight loss medications as effective as GLP-1s that do not require injections?
+Are there any weight loss medications as effective as GLP-1s that don't require injections?

 How do I know if GLP-1 medication is right for me?